 Psalm 37: 4-5 – 4 Take delight in the Lord, and he will give you the desires of your heart.
 5 Commit your way to the Lord; trust in him and he will do this:

-We have a benevolent dictator.
+We have a benevolent king.
 When we align our hearts with Gods, He is pleased to give us what we ask of Him, and is waiting on the edge of His seat for us to just seek Him for our provisions and blessings.

 Matthew 6:33 – 33 But seek first his kingdom and his righteousness, and all these things will be given to you as well.